Killer Kale Caesar (w/ Sourdough Croutons & Homemade Vegan Parm + Dressing)

 Vegan Parmesan (optional: 1 part Almond Meal + 1 part Yeast + Garlic & Onion Powder + Sea Salt)

 Fresh Ground Black Pepper (optional)

-– Wash, de-spine, massage in your fingers.
+– Wash, de-spine, massage firmly in your fingers.
 You will see the leaves get brighter & brighter green.
+This is important for digestion.
+Really beat that kale up.
 Rip into bite size pieces.
 (Ripping is important if you are storing prepared kale for easy meals—it will last longer than being cut with a knife.)

 – Throw your super-relaxed kale, croutons & dressing into a bowl and toss.
 You can then top with ground black pepper, maybe a lemon wedge and parmesan if you desire!

-Bon appetite!
+Bon apetite!
 If you liked this recipe, sign up here to get more healthy insights from LaLee Lifestyle 🙂